CslaGenFork/CslaGenFork/README.md

 - The rules in CslaGenFork library were added to [CslaContrib library](https://github.com/MarimerLLC/cslacontrib);
 - They are available on NuGet as **CslaContrib**

-2013 Jan 27 - DeepLoad sample v3.0.1 - download here (*link is missing...*)
-- The DeepLoad sample project tests the loading part of a 6 levels deep data structure, from Continents to City Roads.
-This project illustrates how to use CslaGenFork to generate deep objects.

 Get started
 ---
 ### [Useful links](https://github.com/CslaGenFork/CslaGenFork/wiki/Useful-links)